mtumilowicz/java11-vavr093-validation-workshop/README.md

 ## refactoring plan:
 1. rewrite `patterns` using `Validation` instead of throwing exception
+    * rewrite tests
+        * remove tests of method `validateWorkshop`
+        * implement new tests, note that tests for `validate` method could be helpful
     * method: `validateWorkshop` in classes
         * `Age`
         * `City`
         * `Email`
         * `Name`
         * `PostalCode`
-    * fix tests
-        * remove tests of `validateWorkshop`
-        * implement new tests - tests for `validate` could be helpful
 1. rewrite `NewAddressRequestValidatorWorkshop` using `Validation` instead of throwing exception and try-catch blocks (more hints in the class)
-    * fix tests
-        * rewrite `NewAddressRequestValidatorWorkshopTest` - note that
-        `NewAddressRequestValidatorAnswerTest` could be helpful
+    * rewrite tests `NewAddressRequestValidatorWorkshopTest` - note that `NewAddressRequestValidatorAnswerTest` could be helpful
 1. rewrite `NewPersonRequestValidatorWorkshop` using `Validation` instead of throwing exception and try-catch blocks (more hints in the class)
-    * fix tests
-        * rewrite `NewPersonRequestValidatorWorkshopTest` - note that
-        `NewPersonRequestValidatorWorkshopTest` could be helpful
+    * rewrite tests `NewPersonRequestValidatorWorkshopTest` - note that `NewPersonRequestValidatorWorkshopTest` could be helpful
 1. rewrite `PersonControllerWorkshop` using `Validation` instead of throwing exception and try-catch blocks (more hints in the class)
-    * fix tests
-        * rewrite `PersonControllerWorkshopTest` - note that
-        `PersonControllerAnswerTest` could be helpful
+    * rewrite tests `PersonControllerWorkshopTest` - note that `PersonControllerAnswerTest` could be helpful
 1. delete
     * `ErrorMessagesControllerAdvice`